tomjoht/learnapidoc/_docs/the_writing_process/docapis_information_gathering.md

 For example, in our scenario of creating an API for coffee shops, perhaps the product management group envisions partners being able to add their own coffee shops and supplementary data, including ratings and reviews &mdash; essentially enabling partners to both read and write to the API.
 In contrast, Engineering might have more conservative views about what's possible with the data and might want to promote a more simplified model of updates only going one way &mdash; read-only.
 Writing documentation raises awareness of these differences and will force these groups to align as they review the documentation.

 When these differences of opinion surface, don't be surprised.
 You will occasionally run into a product manager who freaks out about potential content almost going out to partners before it can be edited/tweaked in a certain way, which actually changes the direction provided by some other group.
 In these scenarios, your role pivots from tech writer to something entirely different: _product aligner_.
-Yes, your role is to help define and shape the product's story and messaging.
+During these moments, your role is to help define and shape the product's story and messaging.

 Rather than inserting yourself any disputes between groups, let the different groups do their own sparring and other hand-to-hand combat.
-Your job is to just bring them into the ring together, and see who's left standing at the end.
+Your job is mostly just to bring them into the ring together and see who's left standing at the end.

 ### Be aware of engineering myopia {#engineering_myopia}

 A strategic advantage to the tech writer role is your broad perspective across products.
 As you interview different groups, you might find that, surprisingly, they lack awareness of other products.
-Some aspects of the product you're documenting might actually duplicate other products or have other overlap, redundancy, or conflict in questionable ways.
-This phenomenon happens most frequently large tech companies, with many teams working independently.
+Some aspects of the product you're documenting might actually duplicate other products or have other redundancy and conflict.
+This phenomenon happens most frequently in large tech companies, where many teams work independently across different org lines.

 Be aware of your cross-product perspective and recognize that it's a unique advantage you bring to the table.
 When a PM or engineer is unaware of how the API they're building differs from one that a neighboring team built, don't be shocked, and don't belittle the PM or engineers.
 These groups are often so specialized, they know only their sliver of the technology.
-Part of the value you bring to the table is your awareness of other products, so don't be afraid to bring other groups into the conversation.
+Part of the value you bring to the table is your awareness of other products.
+Don't be afraid to surface the issues you observe and bring other groups into the conversation.

 {% include random_ad2.html %}